openplanet-nl/nadeoapi-docs/docs/auth/token.md

 If you have already obtained an access token and want to get started, see the [basic usage guide](#using-the-access-token).

-To learn how to refresh your tokens without re-authenticating using a Ubisoft account of a dedicated server account, read the [section on refreshing your tokens](#refreshing-your-tokens).
+To learn how to refresh your tokens without re-authenticating using a Ubisoft account or a dedicated server account, read the [section on refreshing your tokens](#refreshing-your-tokens).

 For more detailed information on the tokens' purposes and contents, refer to the [explanations below](#understanding-the-tokens).